Ireland Demographics · Census 2022

 Areas with the youngest populations in Ireland

-Electoral divisions with the lowest average ages in Census 2022.
-Young-median EDs cluster around university campuses, large new housing estates built in the 2000s and 2010s, and rapidly growing commuter-belt towns.
+These electoral divisions had the lowest average ages in Census 2022.
+Young-median EDs cluster around university campuses, large new housing estates built in the 2000s and 2010s, and fast-growing commuter towns.
 Kildare, Meath, and Wicklow dominate the youngest county rankings.

 Electoral DivisionMedian Age